sbarman25/sbarman25/README.md

 Hey, Welcome to my GitHub page!

 I mostly work on private repositories.
+Besides my primary job with ML stuff, I enjoy building on cool ideas.
 Here are some of my personal works:

 ---